pfederi/fitbit-sup/README.md

 - Disable touchscreen while activity is running

 ## Updates
+### Release 1.2.4
+Fixed an issue on the summary screen.
+The average speed and the max speed didn't had any numbers.

 ### Release 1.2.3
 Updated to SDK 3.1.1, added Versa Lite support.